Wow, crossing the Southern Alps.

 getting there | Harper Pass, Canterbury/West Coast

-You can jump on the East West Coaches bus departing Westport at 8:15am, arriving Windy Point at 10:35am, or, departing Christchurch at 2:15pm and arriving at 4:10pm, although this is running late to get to the Hope Halfway hut for much of the year.
+You can jump on the seasonal East West Coaches bus departing Westport at 8 00 am, arriving Windy Point at 10 35 am, or, departing Christchurch at 2 00 pm and arriving at Windy Point around 4 20 pm.
 Phone 03 789 6251, or 0800 142 622 for further information and pricing.
-This service does not run on a Saturday.

 Getting around by hitching is also possible but, of course, entirely unreliable.